 Finally, we optimize the latent variables by AdamW~\citep{loshchilov2018decoupled} for 5 epochs with a learning rate of $1\times 10^{-3}$ and batch size of 10.
-After optimization, as shown in Figure \ref{fig:model_arch} inference stage, we choose the exemplars combination ($ \mathop{\arg\max} \; \boldsymbol{p}_{i}$) with the highest validation accuracy to be further evaluated on the test set.
+After optimization, we choose the exemplars combination ($ \mathop{\arg\max} \; \boldsymbol{p}_{i}$) with the highest validation accuracy to be further evaluated on the test set.
 By default, we query the language model once to get the answer.
 Under the self-consistency setting, similar to~\citet{wang2022self}, we query the language model 40 times and choose the most consistent one as the final answer.

-\textbf{Hyper-parameter Setting:} Under few-shot setting, we set max\_tokens = 256 for all augmentation, selection and inference.
+\paragraph{Hyper-parameter Setting:} Under few-shot setting, we set max\_tokens = 256 for all augmentation, selection and inference.
 In addition, we set logprobs = 5 when training.
 Moreover, we set temperature = 0.7 for evaluation under self-consistency while temperature = 0 for all other cases.

-Under zero-shot setting (\S \ref{sec:Bypass_Manual_Effort_by_Zero-shot-CoT}), we keep the same hyper-parameters as \citet{kojima2022large} which first uses max\_tokens = 128 for generating the rationale chains and then uses max\_tokens = 32 for generating the answers to construct the pool.
-The hyper-parameters for selecting and evaluating are the same as the few-shot setting above.